jjrom/resto/README.md

         service httpd start
         service postgresql start

-RESTo configuration
+resto configuration
 -------------------

 All configuration parameters are defined within $RESTO_TARGET/include/config.php file

 The configuration file is self explanatory.
 For a standard installation you should only check that :
-* The restoUrl points to your RESTo installation webpage
+* The restoUrl points to your resto installation webpage
 * **database.password** value is **the same as the 'resto' user password set during database installation**

 Create an admin user within the database